- News & Events

-The department, through the department chair, is responsible for the quality of the nomination dossier.
+The department/program, through the Chair/Director, is responsible for the quality of the nomination dossier.
 It is important to be sure that the dossier includes all necessary information and documentation in as clear and accurate a manner as possible.

-If a candidate was previously considered for promotion but was turned down by the Lecturer Promotion Committee or Dean, the promotion dossier should address the main concerns raised by the previous Lecturer Promotion Committee or Dean.
+If a candidate was previously considered for promotion but was turned down by the Lecturer Promotion Committee or Dean, the promotion dossier should address the main concerns raised by the Dean or previous Lecturer Promotion Committee.